Alternative Credit May Ease Mortgage Qualifying

 A simple change Fannie Mae is making is to no longer require physical copies of pay stubs and tax data.
 Borrowers won’t have to track down pay stubs to prove their income and that they have a steady job.

-Instead, lenders can use employment and income information from a database maintained by Equifax, a credit bureau.
+Instead, lenders can use employment and income information from a database maintained by Equifax, a credit scoring bureau.